serqco/retrievelit/README.md

 ```
 This will download the Volume 35 of `Empirical Software Engineering` and use class `SpringerMapper` to generate the PDF URLs.
 The downloader will consider existing filenames in the folders `./EMSE-34` and `./EMSE-33` to avoid name conflicts.
-Downloads and additional files will be stored in a new folder `./EMSE-35`.
+The downloaded PDFs will be stored in a new folder `./EMSE-35`.
+In the folder `./EMSE-35/metadata` the following files will be created:
+- `EMSE-16-dblp.json`.
+  - Contains the corpus metadata as well as information about the downloader run such as the run configuration and the current state in a JSON object.
+- `EMSE-16-dblp.bib`.
+  - Contains the corpus metadata in the BibTeX format.
+- `EMSE-16-dblp.list`.
+  - Contains the local path from the working directory to each downloaded PDF file in the target folder.

 ### Notes